 Seasonal Sounds

-All aspects of my work — music, coaching, end of life care — are rooted in listening.
-In September 2023, I became curious about what a daily practice of intentional listening to the natural world would reveal and so began an outdoor listening meditation.
+All aspects of my work — music, coaching, end of life care — are rooted in deep listening.
+In September 2023, I wanted to know what a daily practice of intentional listening would reveal and so began an outdoor meditation.
 Each night for one year, I sat on my balcony and listened.
-This simple ritual quickly revealed the complex sonority of insects, animals, wind, water, trees and people dovetailing in seamless continuity.
-During the daytime, I recorded sounds of nature that drew my attention and compiled the following video mosaics from each lunar cycle.
+This simple ritual quickly revealed an infinitely complex sonority of insects, animals, wind, water, trees and people dovetailing in seamless continuity.
+During the daytime, I also recorded sounds that drew my attention and compiled the following video mosaics for each lunar cycle.

 September 13 - October 12, 2023